 3. Desk research builds foundational analytical abilities

 If you are thinking of building a data-driven culture, you need to have a team that is comfortable with basic data analysis.
-While desk research does not require fancy analytical tools like Python or Tableau, it still require significant creative problem solving skills and analytical abilities.
+Desk research does not require fancy analytical tools like Python or Tableau.
+However, it still requires significant creative problem solving skills and analytical abilities.
 Here’s an example.

 When looking to size a market for a new product, one needs to be creative and also resourceful.
 Most information, even industry reports by research firms, is not designed for specific company’s use, but for mass consumption.
 If you are looking to open a new bakery specialising in gluten-free goodies, the market size of the overall F&B industry may not be that relevant.
 Instead, you might want to segment the market further to understand the overall size and performance of only the health food segment, for instance.